Search results for

 • How did we test it?
 I tested the Withings ScanWatch 2 for ten days.
 The review unit was supplied by Withings.

 • Is it worth it?
-The Withings ScanWatch 2 adds key sensor and feature upgrades to an already successful hybrid smartwatch line, including a brand new temperature sensor.
-These tools are hidden within a classic, analog-looking wearable so the device can track helpful data inconspicuously.
+The Withings ScanWatch 2 adds key sensor and feature upgrades to an already successful hybrid smartwatch line, including a temperature sensor.
+These tools are hidden within a classic-looking wearable so the device can track helpful data inconspicuously.
 By continually monitoring vital health metrics, it offers powerful insight into users' wellness, tracks basic activity, and monitors sleep.
-With limited display space wasting battery, it will also last up to 30 days between charges.
+Meanwhile, with limited display space wasting battery, it will also last up to 30 days between charges.
 Though pricey, it's an impressive pick for anyone interested in advanced health monitoring with a traditional aesthetic.

 Should you buy the Withings ScanWatch 2?